 The value of a feedback signal as information and reward may be even greater in the treatment of patients with paralyzed or spastic muscles.
 With these patients, biofeedback seems to be primarily a form of skill training like learning to pitch a ball.
 Instead of watching the ball, the patient watches the machine, which monitors activity in the affected muscle.
 Stroke victims with paralyzed arms and legs, for example, see that some part of their affected limbs remains active.
 The signal from the biofeedback machine proves it.
 This signal can guide the exercises that help patients regain use of their limbs.
 Perhaps just as important, the feedback convinces patients that the limbs are still alive.
 This reassurance often encourages them to continue their efforts.

 SIGN UP FOR A TREATMENT

 Having suffered from chronic pain and anxiety for over 5 years, I was committed to finding a natural remedy.
 One that would allow me to function and take care of my children WITHOUT medication.
 Biofeedback was that remedy.
-I have now been a Certified Biofeedback Practitioner for over 5 years and I have helped countless families restore peace of mind.
+I am now been a Master Biofeedback Technician have helped countless families restore peace of mind.
 If you're unsure if it will work for you, PLEASE book a FREE consult so I can explain all the benefits of quantum biofeedback and get you on your way to healing.

 This popular biofeedback evaluation is based on the belief that mental and physical health are interrelated, and should be conditioned together.
 In this 75 Minute Stress Test, you'll become aware of stress and tension held in muscles, organs, acu-meridians, allergies, bones/vertebrae, as well as repressed emotions and blocked chakras.
 Balancing these stress points occurs during the second half of this session.
 Once the session is complete, client can expect a natural, clean, relaxed sensation as well as decreased pain, improved mental clarity, and reduced anxiety.